-A discussion on how your loan amortizes may not seem exciting, but we promise to keep the math light.
+Discussing how your mortgage loan amortizes may not seem exciting, but we promise to keep the math light.
 The upshot is that a basic understanding of your mortgage payment, and the breakdown between interest and principal, could result in a cumulative savings of thousands of dollars for you.

-When you apply for a mortgage, your monthly payment typically consists of principal, interest, taxes, and insurance.
-For a fixed rate mortgage, your interest rate does not change for the life of the loan.
-This means the first two components will not increase or decrease.
-Taxes and insurance can change, typically upward, which is why your monthly payment will not be the same over time.
+When you apply for a mortgage, your monthly payment typically consists of principal, interest, taxes, and homeowners insurance.
+For a fixed-rate mortgage, your interest rate does not change for the life of the loan.
+It means the first two components will not increase or decrease.
+Taxes and insurance can vary, typically upward, so your monthly payment will not be the same over time.

 The national 30-year mortgage rate was 3.83%, according to Freddie Mac.
-In New York City, it was around 3.79%, based on other sources.
+According to other sources, it was around 3.79% in New York City.
 There are several online mortgage calculators, or you can choose to build your own using a program such as Excel to figure out your mortgage payment.

 Using a hypothetical example, let’s say you decide to purchase a $750,000 property and place a 20% down payment.
 Your loan is $600,000.
 Therefore, your monthly payment (principal and interest) is $2,795.74, assuming a 3.8% rate and a 30-year mortgage.

 If you plan on taking out a 15-year mortgage, the average rate is 3.15%.
 Your monthly payment jumps to $4,186.91.
-While this is a substantial increase in your payment for a 30-year mortgage, keep in mind you will pay a lot less interest, as we will demonstrate.
+While this is a substantial increase in your loan payment for a 30-year mortgage, you will pay a lot less interest, as we will demonstrate.

 Using the same numerical examples, over the life of your 30-year mortgage, you will have paid $406,467.88 in interest.
-On the 15 year mortgage, your total interest payments amount to $153,644.19.
-This equates to $252,823.69 less interest that you will have paid.
-Keep in mind, we are in a historically low-interest rate environment.
-At higher rates, you will have shelled out more interest to the bank.
+On the 15-year mortgage, your total interest payments amount to $153,644.19.
+This equates to $252,823.69 less mortgage interest that you will have paid.
+Keep in mind; that we are in a historically low-interest-rate environment.
+You will have shelled out more loan interest payments to the bank at higher rates.

 However, not everyone can afford the extra amount every month required for a 15-year mortgage.
 Alternatively, you may decide you like the flexibility of having a lower payment with a 30-year mortgage.
-There is still a step you can take to lower your interest burden as well as shaving time off your loan.
+You can still take a step to lower your interest burden and shave time off your loan.

 You can opt to prepay your mortgage.
-That is, you can decide to make extra monthly payments, applying the amount to the principal balance.
-In New York State, there are limitations, but these apply to mortgage loans with greater than a 6% interest rate.
+You can decide to make extra monthly payments, applying the amount to the principal balance.
+In New York State, there are limitations, but these apply to mortgage loans with higher than a 6% interest rate.
 While most lenders do not charge a prepayment penalty, you should ask your bank.

-On your 30 year mortgage, very little of your initial payments pay down principal.
-For your very first $2,795.74 payment, only $895.74 goes towards the principal while more than double is an interest payment.
+Very few of your 30-year mortgage’s initial payments pay down the principal.
+For your first $2,795.74 payment, only $895.74 goes towards the principal, while more than double the interest payment.
 Gradually, there is less interest (since the principal balance is lower), but this is a slow process.
 For instance, an extra $3 goes towards your principal for your second monthly payment.
 After roughly 12 years, you pay more principal than interest.

-Prepaying allows you to lessen your interest burden while cutting down on the length of your loan.
-If you can manage to pay an extra $100 every month, your total interest is $377,722.91, or about $30,000 less than making your regular payment.
+Prepaying allows you to lessen your interest burden while reducing the length of your loan.
+If you can pay an extra $100 monthly, your total interest is $377,722.91, or about $30,000 less than your regular payment.
 You will also have paid off your mortgage about two years early.

 If you can scrape together $200 a month to apply to your principal balance, your total interest paid is $352,978.759, and you have shortened your loan term by about three and a half years.

-Prepaying your mortgage with extra monthly payments can create large savings and give you the satisfaction of complete homeownership earlier.
+Prepaying your mortgage with extra monthly payments can create significant savings and give you the satisfaction of completing homeownership earlier.
 However, strictly from a financial perspective, there are other factors you should consider, such as the after-tax return you can receive the extra payment compared to the after-tax interest cost.